asadow/megamation/README.md

 #### Dates

-The `date` field argument only accepts values of type `Date`.
-The following requests all work orders from January, 2023:
+Avoid `<>` for dates.
+Instead, use a sequence of R `Date`’s.
+Here’s how you would request all work orders from January, 2023.

 ``` r
 jan_2023 <- seq.Date(